Share this guide:

 Should you use a specialist for over 50s car insurance?

 There are insurance companies who specialise in providing insurance for over 50s, such as Age UK, Rias and Saga.
-There are benefits to joining a specialist like this, as they will provide more suitable insurance packages, including add-ons such as:
+There are benefits to joining a specialist like this, as they will provide more suitable insurance packages, including optional extras such as:

-- Emergency driver cover – drivers over 50 can be more susceptible to medical emergencies.
+- Emergency driver cover – drivers over 50 are more likely to have a medical condition which can make them more susceptible to emergencies.
 If this happens whilst you are driving, then it is good to know that you and your vehicle are covered.
 If you have a medical emergency while driving, some policies will cover somebody to drive your vehicle back home for you.

 - Courtesy cars – in the case of major repairs or accident, your insurer will provide you with a temporary vehicle until you're able to drive yours again.
 These are often offered as standard by over 50s specialists.